prabhat-suresh/CppBootcamp/README.md

 ```

 > [!IMPORTANT]
 > The only way you get better at programming is by practicing.
-Practice makes perfect.
 > **Practise - Loops and Conditionals**
 >
 > **Odd-Even sum**